Close up of a desktop with a budget binder, calculator and eye glasses

 We provide our financial documents so you can easily access important information about Community Transit’s revenues, expenditures, and overall financial status.

-Projects and programs funded in the proposed 2024 budget include:
+Projects and programs funded in the 2025 budget include:

 Budget documents